-RB glanced over at MM, his expression softening with humor, sharing a small, almost relieved smile.
+Richard glanced over at Marco, his expression softening with humor, sharing a small, almost relieved smile.
 "I guess our guardian angel was an A.D.D. dude"

 "It all started to unravel at the old Downside Risk, of all places, back in the summer of 2000..."
-MM said.
+Marco said.

-Over a few hours, MM and RB recounted their journey, how it all began with a bold idea and a patent-their initial dreams, their struggles, the betrayal by WG, and the relentless grind that ended with them here, in the Downside Risk Bar, looking for answers at the bottom of a glass.
+Over a few hours, Marco and Richard recounted their journey, how it all began with a bold idea and a patent-Marco's initial dreams, their struggles, the touching of the golden ring, the betrayal by Walt, their partnership and quest, and the relentless grind that ended with them here, in the Downside Risk Bar, looking for answers at the bottom of a glass.